Updated: November 24, 2022

 Value of Network Performance and Analytics

-Networks ebb and flow in their behavior, and Armis detects and alerts to situations where network performance may be degraded that can manifest in service interruptions, which cause delays in the ability of devices to deliver critical treatment and services, potentially impacting care delivery.
+Networks ebb and flow in their behavior, and Armis detects and alerts to situations where network performance may be degraded that can manifest in service interruptions, which cause delays in the ability of medical devices to deliver critical treatment and services, potentially impacting care delivery.
 The cause of these network changes may come from a variety of sources, which the Armis platform assesses in order to determine if the issues are solely performance-based or if they are the result of an attack.

 In summary, healthcare device risk management, while being a complex exercise, has evolved with appropriately aligned security architecture.
 The result of which is now able to be integrated to not only improve the security posture but also to have a material impact on reducing operating expenses and offer improvements to the delivery of care.
 In the next blog in this series, I will be discussing how clinical engineering/facility operational workflows have an impact on security, especially when expanding the scope from just medical devices to other OT platforms as well.